Anasua-coding/HSI-Classification/Readme.md

 from the site: http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes

 ## Please cite the original publication if you utilize Res2DCLSTM and HSI-Survey code in your research.
-Banerjee, Anasua, and Debajyoty Banik.
+Banerjee Anasua, and Banik Debajyoty.
 "Resnet Based Hybrid Convolution LSTM for Hyperspectral Image Classification" Multimedia Tools and Applications (2023).